jwplayer/jwplatform-docs/docs/management-api/analytics.md

 You can find each property’s key in your JW Player dashboard by navigating to **Account > API Credentials** and clicking **Show Credentials** for the relevant property.

-To find your secret, you'll find **JW Reporting API Credentials** at the bottom of the API credentials page.
+To find your reporting secret, you'll find **JW Reporting API Credentials** at the bottom of the API credentials page.
 You may need to first create a Private API key here if you have not already.

 !!!warning
 The property API secret will not work for this endpoint - you must use the secret specific to the Reporting API.